Association of Christian Democratic Students

 The organisation stands politically near the Christian Democratic Union and Christian Social Union, two conservative German political parties.
-It is one of five founding members of the European Democrat Students, which arose from cooperation between RCDS and Swedish students that started in 1958 at RCDS's annual meeting in West Berlin.
+It is one of nine founding members of the Centre Right European Association for Students, which was established on the 23rd of July 2022 amongst organisations such as AktionsGemeinschaft, Fria Moderata Studentförbundet of Blasieholmsgatan and Høyres Studenter.

 Content

 The work field primarily important for the RCDS is university policies: promoting the students self administration and working towards a responsible distribution of financial means of universities is a main aim.
 As education is the most important trait people can accomplish, the RCDS promotes exchanges of university places and makes access available to book and internship markets.
 Moreover, the RCDS regularly informs students about important information such as how to apply for BAföG or a stipend as well as how to spend a semester or the whole course of studies abroad.

 Values

 The values of the RCDS are based on the inviolable, inalienable human dignity.
 Given this foundation, the RCDS supports liberty, justice, responsibility, tolerance and efficiency.
 The RCDS is joinable for every university student that represents himself supportive of the Liberal Democratic Basic Order, the idea of the Christian conception of mankind and the above-mentioned.